 You’ll find never-ending debates on whether creative blocks are real or amateur mental myths, but joining that debate doesn’t help you actually make your thing. 🙂 Sure… no question about it; it’s easier to create when the mood strikes you.
 However, what’s equally true?

 The process of practice produces flow.

 Your inner muse is always ready for you, sometimes you just need to look for her in another direction.
-And other times, it’s about training him to your command.
+And other times, it’s about training her to your command.